 When you’re building a hiring process, have those metrics in mind (even if you’re not spending weeks tracking and analyzing them).
 You’ll want to pair some of those metrics with each other when analyzing them, to avoid over-optimizing one at too high a cost to another.
 For example, you don’t want to minimize hours and money spent, or minimize days from decision to hire, if that causes new hire performance to drop too low.
 And you don’t want to maximize new hire performance, if that means it takes you a year and $250,000 to hire every role.
 You want to pair and balance those.

-Here are ten tips that will help you achieve those goals by making better, faster hiring decisions.
+Here are ten tips that will help you achieve those hiring goals by collecting and creating the data you need and making better, faster hiring decisions.

 1. Hiring plan.
 Before you start, write out your hiring plan, like this one, to be clear with yourself and your team about what you’re looking for and the process you’ll use.
 Your process will depend on the job that you’re hiring for, the skills and personality traits that you’re looking for, and your company and team culture.
 This hiring plan isn’t perfect.
 But after many iterations, which continue, it may help you build or refine your own process.